Most business owners value views, likes, followers, and a huge email list.

 You can also send your customers payment links to pay later.
 They can complete their checkout process through your online store.

 Again, sometimes customers change their minds.
 If that happens, you might not be able to collect all requested payments if they choose to pay later.
 This might also affect your business's cash flow.

 Accepting the pre-orders through a campaign page involves extended delivery times, like 6 to 8 months.

 The only downside of this option is that you might target early adopters, not your ideal customers.
 You don't want that.

 You Need A Strategy If You Want To Get The Most Of Your Pre-Orders...

 Today's business owners need to learn one thing.
 They can't automate every task to drive growth.

-Whether it's social media and content marketing, or pre-orders, you will need a strategy to move forward.
+Whether it's social media and content marketing, or pre-orders, you will need a successful pre-order campaign strategy to move forward.
 You need an effective pre-order campaign.